ThinkCentre: Product series

-Notable Models
+Notable models

 ThinkCentre X1

 The ThinkCentre X1 is a mid-range all-in-one desktop computer announced by Lenovo at the 2016 International CES.
-The X1 is powered by a 6th generation Intel Core i7 processor paired with 16 gigabytes of 2,333 megahertz DDR4 RAM and a variety of storage media such as hard drives, hybrid drives, and solid state drives.
-The display uses 23.8-inch 1920 pixel by 1080 pixel panel with an anti-glare coating.
+The X1 is powered by a 6th generation Intel Core i7 processor paired with 16 gigabytes of 2333 MHz DDR4 RAM and a variety of storage media such as hard drives, hybrid drives, and solid state drives.
+The display uses 23.8-inch 1920x1080 panel with an anti-glare coating.
 A 1080p webcam is mounted just above the screen.
 Five USB 3.0 ports, DisplayPort video output, and an Ethernet port come standard.
 A memory card reader is optional.
 One variant of the X1 is a display-only device.

 ThinkCentre Tiny-In-One II

 The ThinkCentre Tiny-In-One II is Lenovo's second-generation all-in-one desktop computer.
 Its modular design allows its display and internals to be upgraded as needed.
 The ThinkCentre Tiny-In-One II comes in versions with 22-inch and 24-inch anti-glare displays with thin bezels and optional multitouch input.
 Both versions use 1920x1080 display panels.
 Two USB 3.0 ports, two USB 2.0 ports, one mini USB 2.0 port. and a Kensington security slot is included.
 Options for Microsoft Windows and Google's ChromeOS are both available.